-The Trustees and staff of the Weare Public Library seek to provide a comfortable environment for all library users, and to be stewards of the town’s property in our care.
+The Weare Public Library seeks to provide a comfortable environment for all library users, and to be stewards of the town’s property in its care.
 For the library to be safely enjoyed by all patrons, the following rules and regulations must be observed.
 While no list can be complete, any conduct that disrupts the operation of the library is prohibited.

-- Threatening the safety or rights of another person, including but not limited to violent or disorderly behavior, verbal threats of violence or abusive language, stalking, or possession of weapons are all prohibited, and the police may be called.
+3. Threatening the safety or rights of another person, including but not limited to violent or disorderly behavior, verbal threats of violence or abusive language, stalking, or possession of weapons are all prohibited.

-- Use of alcohol, tobacco in any form, or illegal drugs is prohibited in the library.
-Patrons under the influence of alcohol or drugs will be asked to leave library property.
+4. Use of alcohol, vaping, tobacco in any form, or narcotics is prohibited in the library.
+Patrons under the influence of alcohol or narcotics will be asked to leave library property.

-- Only animals assisting persons with disabilities or for training or programming purposes will be allowed in the library.
+6. Only animals assisting persons with disabilities or those approved by the director will be permitted in the library.

-9. Bicycles, roller blades, skateboards, scooters and similar equipment may not be brought into the library except by permission and may not be used in walking or driving areas.
+9. Bicycles, roller blades, skateboards, scooters and similar equipment may not be brought into the library except by permission and may not be used in walking or parking areas.

-10. The library reserves the right to contact the Weare Police Department for assistance related to the removal of a patron.
+11. The library reserves the right to contact the Weare Police Department for assistance related to the dismissal of a patron.

-Violations of this policy will result in increasing levels of action, ranging from asking a patron to leave for the remainder of the day to a patron’s permanent loss of library privileges, to legal prosecution.
-The level of action shall be determined on a case-by-case basis and shall be within the sole discretion of the Library Director or his/her designee.
+Violations of this policy may result in action ranging from asking a patron to leave for the remainder of the day, to a patron’s permanent loss of library privileges, to legal prosecution.
+The level of action shall shall be within the sole discretion of the Library Director or his/her designee.